Gealber/devto-cli/README.md

 # TODO
 From now on, I need to refactor and improve user experience.

-1. In  some cases the returned data could be cleaned up instead of throughing the raw json to stdout.
-2. In the case of a single article we could provide some kind of `read mode`.
+1. In the case of a single article we could provide some kind of `read mode`.
 Something similar to the command less on Linux.
 Not preaty sure if spend time on this one
 2. Error handling must be improved.
-4. REFACTOR, REFACTOR AND REFACTOR.
+3. REFACTOR, REFACTOR AND REFACTOR.